jeffjcom/jekyll1/_posts/2020-08-20-GitHub-Pages.markdown

 ---
 layout: post
-title:  "GitHub pages"
+title:  "GitHub Pages"
 date:   2020-08-20 19:27:00 -0500
 categories: Free Sites
 ---
+# Github

-THought I GitHub pages working the other day I didn't do a custom domain.
+Though I had GitHub pages working the other day I didn't do a custom domain.

-Now page is at ghpages.jeffj.com.
+Now page is at [Github Pages](http://ghpages.jeffj.com).

 Off to add more sites.